Erhannis/AFrame-Quick-UI/README.md

 Package for A-Frame, to easily/quickly make UIs, with the primary use case of on-controller menus in mind.
 Some of the code comes from A-Painter, in which context and codebase I originally wrote this code.
 There may still be cruft left over, sorry.
+It also may be somewhat hacky or non-idiomatic in places; sorry again.
 See AFrame-Quick-UI-Test for an example of how to use it.
 See also examples/quick-ui.js for examples of how to use different kinds of UI.
-See src/components/quick-ui.js for the different layouts etc. available.
+See src/components/quick-ui.js (the core of the UI code) for the different layouts etc. available.
 (There's a list at the bottom.)
 Finally, if the previous are insufficient, here's a run down of how you might make a project that uses this package:

 ```
 npm init